AI Use Cases/Healthcare

 Frequently Asked Questions

-How does AI optimize clinical trial matchmaking for Healthcare?
+How does AI clinical trial matchmaking work in Healthcare?

-AI clinical trial matchmaking uses natural language processing and semantic understanding to automatically parse trial protocols and match eligible patients from your EHR in real time, eliminating manual chart review and surfacing opportunities that coordinators would otherwise miss.
+AI clinical trial matchmaking automatically parses trial protocols and matches eligible patients from your EHR in real time, eliminating manual chart review and surfacing opportunities that coordinators would otherwise miss.
 The system ingests structured data (diagnoses, labs, medications) and unstructured clinical notes from Epic, Cerner, or athenahealth, then understands clinical equivalencies - recognizing that "controlled diabetes" satisfies inclusion criteria even when coded differently across patients.
 Ranked match lists are delivered to coordinators with clinical justifications and direct EHR links, compressing the discovery phase from hours to minutes per trial.

 Is our Clinical Operations data kept secure during this process?

 Yes.
-Revenue Institute's platform is SOC 2 Type II certified and fully HIPAA-compliant, with zero-retention policies for LLM processing - clinical data is never used to train public models.
+The system we deploy runs inside your own HIPAA compliance boundary, with zero-retention policies for AI processing - clinical data is never used to train public models.
 All data transmission uses encrypted HL7 FHIR APIs; patient identifiers are tokenized within the matching engine and never exposed in outputs to non-authorized users.
 The system integrates with your existing access controls in Epic or Cerner, ensuring only authorized Clinical Operations staff see patient match lists.
 Audit logs track all data access and matching actions for Joint Commission and OIG compliance.

 What is the timeframe to deploy AI clinical trial matchmaking?

-Typical deployment takes 10-14 weeks from contract to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-2 involve EHR integration planning and HIPAA data-use agreements; weeks 3-6 cover API connectivity, protocol ingestion setup, and model training on your historical patient and trial data.
 Weeks 7-10 include user acceptance testing with your Clinical Operations team, attending physicians, and trial coordinators.
 Weeks 11-14 cover go-live support and workflow optimization.
-Most health systems see measurable enrollment improvements - higher match volume, faster coordinator review cycles - within 60 days of production launch.
+A rollout like this is scoped to show measurable enrollment improvements - higher match volume, faster coordinator review cycles - within 60 days of production launch.

 What are the key benefits of using AI for clinical trial matchmaking in healthcare?